Mass media in China: Historical

 The Peking Gazette was an official government journal published during the Qing dynasty, and it played a vital role in bureaucratic communication and information dissemination.
-The gazette was shaped both by the state, and public opinion.
-Overtime during the Qing dynasty, accessibility to the gazettes grew from only relative elites being able to purchase, to readers with casual interest.
+In addition to publishing imperial edicts and official appointments, the Peking Gazette was used to share information about court affairs, legal cases, and administrative decisions across the empire.
+By distributing the same information to officials in different regions, the gazette helped create a more uniform understanding of government policy and imperial authority.
+Information from the gazette was often copied, summarized, or read aloud locally, allowing it to reach people beyond those who directly purchased it.
+Over time, during the Qing dynasty, accessibility to the gazettes grew from only relative elites being able to purchase, to readers with casual interest.
+Gazettes were published by the government and spread to different provinces to create centralized control.
 As a result, gazettes began to be interpreted as "symbols of national legitimacy and tools of public instruction."

 People's Republic of China

 During the early period of the Cultural Revolution, the number of newspapers declined while independent publications by mass political organizations grew.
 Mao encouraged these independent publications.
-According to the National Bureau of Statistics, the number of newspapers dropped from 343 in 1965, to 49 in 1966, and then to a 20th-century low of 43 in 1967.
+According to the National Bureau of Statistics, the number of newspapers dropped from 343 in 1965 to 49 in 1966, and then to a 20th-century low of 43 in 1967.
 At the same time, the number of publications by mass organizations such as Red Guards grew to an estimated number as high as 10,000.

 The number of newspapers in mainland China has increased from 43—virtually all CCP newspapers—in 1968 to 382 in 1980 and more than 2,200 today.
 By one official estimate, there are now more than 7,000 magazines and journals in the country.
 The number of copies of daily and weekly newspapers and magazines in circulation grew fourfold between the mid-1960s and the mid-to-late 1980s, reaching 310 million by 1987.

 The diversity in mainland Chinese media is partly because most state media outlets no longer receive heavy subsidies from the government, and are expected to cover their expenses through commercial advertising.
 State-owned newspapers which are "commercialized" or "market-oriented" (meaning that they rely on advertising revenues and retail sales) also have greater latitude in their content.
 Bribery of reporters for positive coverage is not uncommon.